 Our team is working closely with the leadership of the Little Red River Cree Nation, of which Fox Lake is a part.

-Nearly 20,000 people have been forced to flee the fires since the beginning of May, but recent rainy weather is now allowing evacuation orders to lift in some regions.
+Nearly 20,000 people have been forced to flee out-of-control fires throughout Alberta since the beginning of May.
+Though many fires continue to burn, rainy weather has allowed evacuation orders to lift in some regions.

-Please continue praying for Albertans facing this terrible and early wildfire season.
-Please also thank God for the rain and remember the firefighters battling the blazes and our teams moving to share God’s love and help families return home.
+Please continue praying for all who are facing this terrible and early wildfire season.
+Please remember the firefighters battling the blazes and our teams moving to share God’s love and help families return home.

 “Bear one another’s burdens, and so fulfill the law of Christ” (Galatians 6:2)

 *This story was originally published on May 25 and updated on June 5.